FoxLisk/RetroSpeedBot/README.md

  * we should handle some kind of discord state cleanup, eventually, i think. for now if the bot crashes or restarts or whatever, roles will get out of sync, etc.
    * maybe just some kind of message that's like "react here to cleanse yourself of roles"
- * handle database migrations much better (see note in build.rs)
  * try to reduce dependencies? release builds take forever.
    * could just use debug builds tbh, performance isn't gonna matter
    * might be able to toggle off a bunch of features anyway